vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vrang.md

 ##### Import Rules for content types

-- All the data exported will be imported when running `vrealize:push`!
-The `content.yaml` will not be taken into consideration.
+- All local objects available in `./src` folder are imported.
+The `content.yaml` is not taken into consideration.

 ##### Export Rules for content types